spray/spray/docs/documentation/spray-client/index.rst

 Configuration
 -------------

-Just like Akka *spray-servlet* relies on the `typesafe config`_ library for configuration.
+Just like Akka *spray-client* relies on the `typesafe config`_ library for configuration.
 As such its JAR contains a ``reference.conf`` file holding the default values of all configuration settings.
 In your application you typically provide an ``application.conf``, in which you override Akka and/or *spray* settings according to your needs.